webitube/UnityCapture/README.md

 - 'Green/Yellow Pattern': A pattern that is green and yellow.
 - 'Green Key (RGB #00FE00)': Fills the output with a specific color (red and blue at 0, green at 254).
   This can be used for instance in OBS with the 'Color Key' video filter to show a layer behind the video capture.
-  You can use this if you want to show a 'Please stand by...' image layer while Unity stopped.
+  You can use this if you want to show a 'Please stand by...' image layer when Unity is stopped.

+The settings 'Fill Black' and 'Green Key' are shown as completely transparent when capturing with alpha channel.

 For the two colored patterns an additional text message will be displayed detailing the error.